phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

 ![](/images/stockpile/details-phone.png)

 Some of the details displayed can also lead to subsequent queries to the Adobe Stock API when clicked.
-For instance, when a user clicks the **Category**, **Created by** or **FIND SIMILAR** links (outlined in red in the screenshot below), a new query will run based on which was clicked and load the results page with the new results as shown here:
+For instance, when a user clicks the **Category**, **Created by** or **FIND SIMILAR** links, a new query will run based on which was clicked and load the results page with the new results as shown here:

 <img class="mobile-image" src="/images/stockpile/vids/stockpile-details2.gif" alt="Stockpile App"/>

 ## Renaming & Routing Updates
-1. Rename the existing `~src/components/pages/Another.vue` to `Details.vue`
+1. Rename the existing `~src/components/pages/Another.vue` to `Details.vue`.

 2. Next update the routing for this app to load the `Details` component instead of the `Another` component.
 Open `~src/routes.js` and replace the import for _Another_ with _Details_ like the line below: